It’s not unusual for Mike House to pick up the The San Diego Union-Tribune, read an article about a local need, and call The San Diego Foundation.

-Since opening his donor-advised fund at The Foundation in 2005, Mike has followed this tried-and-true method time and again, chatting with The Foundation’s Giving Team to learn more about local nonprofits mentioned in the news before deciding to make a grant.
+Since opening his donor-advised fund at SDF in 2005, Mike has followed this tried-and-true method repeatedly, chatting with SDF’s Giving Team to learn more about local nonprofits mentioned in the news before deciding to make a grant.

 “If you see something on the news or read a story about somebody that could use help, that has always interested me,” Mike said.
 “These nonprofits are people trying to help others who really need it.
 There’s a lot more need than there are resources.”

 It’s the main reason why Mike’s generosity is so wide-ranging.
-In the last two years alone, Mike and his family have granted to more than 50 nonprofit organizations supporting a variety of causes in health and human services, animal welfare, education, the environment, youth development and more.
+In the last two years alone, Mike and his family have granted to more than 50 nonprofit organizations supporting various causes in health and human services, animal welfare, education, the environment, youth development and more.

 “If you can afford it, you ought to help,” he shared.